- By Buckinghamshire Business First

 The bursary is paid by the Education and Skills Funding Agency (ESFA) to the apprenticeship training provider once the apprentice has been on the apprenticeship for at least 60 days, with the provider then passing the bursary onto the apprentice within 30 days of receiving it.

-Employers will receive a payment of £1,000 if they take on an apprentice who, at the start of the apprenticeship, is:
+Employers could also receive a payment of £1,000 if they take on an apprentice who, at the start of the apprenticeship, is:

 Paying employer National Insurance contributions